 Today’s players are quicker, faster, stronger, smarter, more athletic and better coached.
-Ask yourself: are umpires keeping pace with the rapid development of the game?
-I think not.
-Some umpires are still using archaic 1930s mechanics.
+Ask yourself: are our mechanics keeping pace with the rapid development of the game?
+In many ways they might not be.
+Some umpires are still using mechanics first devised in the 1930s.

 By nature people are resistant to change.
 That includes some umpires.
-Nevertheless, I’m pleased to see the number of umpires who have embraced and adopted my philosophies.
+Nevertheless, I’m pleased to see the number of umpires who have embraced and adopted more advanced philosophies.

 I was among the very first instructors some 25 years ago whom embraced and taught the “Pause-Read-React” mechanic for evaluating and covering plays.
 Since then, national organizations adopted similar methods such as “Wait-Interpret-Choose,” and “Read-Process-React.”
 Essentially those techniques scream “Slow Down” to umpires.